Why is a 4-layer Rigid Flex Less Expensive than 3-layer Rigid Flex?

-This specific medical application was originally designed as a 3- layer rigid-flex.
-The construction had flexible layers on the outside layers with a rigid layer sandwiched between.
-The original intention of this stack up was to keep the layer count as low as possible to keep costs down..The stack up had a dense component area, that was being supported by the rigid inner-layer, and a flex area that needed to be dynamically flexing with a tight bend radius.
-Once the design was complete it was sent to the fabricator for a quotation.
-Pricing came back higher than expected, but this was one of the first rigid-flex designs this company had done, so it was assumed this was the typical price of rigid-flex.
+A specific medical application originally had a rigid, 3- layer, flex design.
+It had flexible layers on the outside with a rigid layer sandwiched between them.
+The original intention was to keep the layer count as low as possible to keep costs down..The stack up had a dense component area, supported by the rigid inner-layer.
+Its flex area needed dynamically flexing with a tight bend radius.
+Once the design was completed, it was sent to the fabricator for quotation.
+Pricing came back higher than expected, but this was one of the first rigid flex designs this company had done, so it was assumed this was the typical price of rigid flex.

-Working with the fabricator, it became obvious that the flexible solder mask selected to define the surface mount pads was not flexible enough to stand up to the end-use flexing requirements.
-One thing that is rarely communicated well between design and fabrication is how the flex is going to be used in the end application.
-Gerber files are two dimensional and the end-use is three dimensional.
-Had the fabricator realized that this was intended to be dynamically flexing, flexible solder mask would not have been recommended.
+Working with the fabricator, it was obvious that the selected flexible solder mask was not flexible enough to withstand the end-use flexing requirements.
+This is a common issue.
+Design and fabrication rarely communicate with each other how the end application will use the flex.
+A a part of the problem is that Gerber files are two dimensional while the end use is three dimensional.
+Had the fabricator understood the need for dynamically flexing, they would not have recommended the flexible solder mask.

 The project was again released for fabrication, assembled, installed and tested successfully.
 Perfect!
 Right?

 Could this have been avoided?
 Maybe.
-Part of the issue was the learning curve that goes along with new technology, and part of the issue was communication.
-I sometimes feel that I have become like a broken record, stuck on the same few words, but my best advice for designers new to rigid flex is always to work with your fabricator, over-explain what you are trying to accomplish and ask for their advice.
+Part of the issue was the learning curve that goes along with new technology, and part of it was communication.
+I sometimes feel that I have become like a broken record, stuck on the same few words, but my best advice for designers new to rigid- flex is always to work with your fabricator, over-explain what you are trying to accomplish and ask for their advice.
 They work with the technology every day and are happy to recommend best practices and help avoid introducing unnecessary costs.

 About the AuthorFollow on Twitter Follow on Linkedin Visit Website More Content by Tara Dunn